 Bonus Tip on How to Lower Your Cell Phone Bill

 Add up long-term costs before you buy.
 If you’re shopping carriers, you should add up the cost of the phone plus the cost of the service for the life of the contract.
 That puts the total amount in your face, instead of just the month-to-month payments.
 As we often say around here, “Rich people ask how much.
 Poor people ask how much down and how much per month.”

-No matter what your cell phone bill is, make sure that you are budgeting for it.
-For an easy way to budget online and on the go, check out our free budget software EveryDollar.
+No matter how much your cell phone bill costs, make sure you are budgeting for it.
+For an easy way to budget online and on the go, check out EveryDollar, our free budgeting software.